 Though Shikery and Freda had no way of communicating to one another that they were still alive for the duration of the war, Shikery took action to reunite his family.
 In 1917, he enlisted in the United States Army.
 He was the first Lebanese American from Eastern North Carolina to do so, and according to a 1917 issue of the Morning New Bernian, he gave up a thriving business in order to serve his adoptive country.
 Shikery served in Battery A of the 113 Field Artillery, where he fought throughout French battlefields, including the Argonne Forest.
 He was awarded honors for bravery for saving the lives of two superior officers.
 In 1918, having proven his commitment through military service, Shikery re-applied for naturalization and was given citizenship.

-Service in the military provided Shikery with an opportunity to reunite with his family: he even hoped to travel straight to Hamana from France after the war.
+Service in the military provided Shikery with an opportunity to reunite with his family: he even hoped to travel straight from France to Hammana after the war.
 Though Shikery was returned with his unit to North America, Shikery was assisted by friends he had made in the army, including Robert Haines.
-With support from his fellow soldiers, Shikery was able to locate his family and bring them to New Bern, North Carolina, in 1920.
+With support from his fellow soldiers and the Red Cross, Shikery was able to locate his family and bring them to New Bern, North Carolina, in 1920.
 The Salem Family of 6 sailed out of Cherbourg, France to Ellis Island and settled in New Bern, NC their first home in America where other relatives already lived.
 Freda Salem settled into America as a homemaker while Shikery returned to business.
 A partnership with Frederick Habeeb allowed the two Lebanese Americans to purchase the New Bern Bargain House.
 This grew into a series of other business ventures including: in 1926, the Craven Fruit Store; and, in the 1930s, a gas station, convenience store, and taxi service.
 Though Maronite Christians, the family attended the Roman Catholic St. Paul’s church in New Bern.